onthegomap/planetiler/PLANET.md

 Run with `--help` to see all available arguments.

-NOTE: The default basemap profile merges nearby buildings at zoom-level 13 (for example, see [Boston](https://onthegomap.github.io/flatmap-demo/#13.08/42.35474/-71.06597)).
+NOTE: The default basemap profile merges nearby buildings at zoom-level 13 (for example, see [Boston](https://onthegomap.github.io/planetiler-demo/#13.08/42.35474/-71.06597)).
 This adds about 14 CPU hours (~50 minutes with 16 CPUs) to planet generation time and can be disabled using `--building-merge-z13=false`.

 ## Example

-To generate the tiles shown on https://onthegomap.github.io/flatmap-demo/ I used the `planet-211011.osm.pbf` (64.7GB) S3
-snapshot, then ran Flatmap on a Digital Ocean Memory-Optimized droplet with 16 CPUs, 128GB RAM, and 1.17TB disk running Ubuntu 21.04 x64 in the nyc3 location.
+To generate the tiles shown on https://onthegomap.github.io/planetiler-demo/ I used the `planet-211011.osm.pbf` (64.7GB) S3 snapshot, then ran Planetiler on a Digital Ocean Memory-Optimized droplet with 16 CPUs, 128GB RAM, and 1.17TB disk running Ubuntu 21.04 x64 in the nyc3 location.

 First, I installed java 17 jre and screen: